kingashari/web-server/README.md

 # Project web-server
-web-server with linux ubuntu 22.04.03 LTS Ubuntu
+web-server with linux ubuntu 22.04.03 LTS

 check in my resource and reference to find other